benjohnbarnes/Service/README.md

 # So what is a "service"?

-This library considers a service to be an "opaque box" that takes a strongly typed `Input` argument, performs some impure activity with it that probably involves an external system using HTTPS, and finally returns some typed `Output` argument.
-Service gives clients flexibility in how they call a service, but provides out of the box an async function and a callback interface.
+This library considers a service to be an "opaque box" that takes a strongly typed `Input` argument, performs some impure activity with it (probably involving an external system over HTTPS), and finally returns some typed `Output` argument.
+Service gives clients flexibility in how they call a service, but out of the box provides an async function and a callback interface.
 Combine support is simple to add.

-The claim is that this kind of box is a "Really Good ™" abstraction and it either directly provides, or enables each of the benefits.
+The claim is that this kind of box is a "Really Good ™" abstraction and it either directly provides or enables each of the CBs.

+There are two important view points of a `Service` box.

+## Client POV of a `Service`

+Clients view a `Service` as just a function they have been given.
+You give it some kind of `Input` and later, it gives you some kind of `Output`.
+All you care about are its two domain types: `Input` and `Output`.
+These are both as isolated from implementation details as is appropriate for the service in question.

+Because a `Service` is, externally, **just a function**, client behaviour can be unit tested merely by checking they call services with the correct `Input` and take appropriate action for any given `Output`.
+The implementation and the testing are oblivious of all network level concerns.

+## Implementation POV of a `Service`

+Service implementations know about backend details such as whether HTTP and REST are even being used.
+Assuming they are:

+* The implementation knows how to **prepare a request**.
+It knows necessary headers, URL query parameters, HTTP verbs, authorisation mechanisms, and any data payload to send.
+The implementation knows how to prepare this request based on the `Input` type, along with any other shared `Context` that is necessary.
+* The implementation also knows how to **parse a response**.
+It knows about response headers to check, the meaning of the return code, how to parse a payload, how to report errors it encounters and perhaps recover from them.

+The implementation is all about taking the `Service`'s `Input` domain, doing sensible stuff with a network, then taking the network's response, and turning that back in to some kind of `Output`.

+`Service` implementations live in the network layer and act as a conduit from their `Input` to their `Output` via the network.

+We can fully test service implementations by ensuring:
+* Given an `Input` they ask the network the right question.
+* Given a network response, they produce the appropriate `Output`

 ## A motivating example